Seemavij/Calculator/README.md

 *  Am I responsive was used for responsive mockup png.
 *  image optimizer was used to resize images.
 *  Flowchart Maker & Online Diagram Software for flowchart creation.
+*  Website Mockup Generator Was used to create the responsive Mockup png for Readme file visualisation.
 ####
 Acknowledgments
 * Code Institute there Code Institute course material in html CSS and java Script and the Slack community members for their  help and support.
 * Laura Mayock Who helped me  to make some challanges easier.
 * Aleksei Konovalov my Code Institue tutor who helped me .

 ####
 About :
 * This is a Calculator using for Calculation.